CWL 119 - Literature of Fantasy

 CWL 242 - Modern Masterpieces of Western Culture

-Comparative study of major works of literature, philosophy and culture in the Western tradition from the Enlightenment to today, from Descartes and Voltaire to Dickinson and Calvino.
+[IAI Code: H3907] Comparative study of major works of literature, philosophy and culture in the Western tradition from the Enlightenment to today, from Descartes and Voltaire to Dickinson and Calvino.
 Emphasis on the works as representative of their historical and cultural period, as well as how these works create the cultural world we live in today.

-CWL 249 - Russian Lit and Revolution
+CWL 249 - Soviet and Post-Soviet Lit

 Same as RUSS 225.
 See RUSS 225.